UpCloudLtd/upcloud-cli/examples/possible_exit_codes.md

 # Error: required flag(s) "hostname", "zone" not set
 ```

-Let's create two server and stop one of those to later see other failing exit codes.
-These command should succceed, and thus return zero exit code.
+Let's create two servers and stop one of those to later see other failing exit codes.
+This example uses `--type hard` when stopping the servers as the OS might not be completely up and running when the server reaches running state.
+These command should succeed, and thus return zero exit code.

 ```sh
 # Create ssh-key into current working directory